ETFs vs. Mutual Funds: Which is Better for Your Retirement?

 Bottom line

 If you value low fees and flexibility, broad-market ETFs often shine.
 Prefer hands-off simplicity or income targeting?
-A well-chosen mutual fund can fit the bill.
+A well-chosen mutual fund may fit the bill.
 Use the planner above to sanity-check your goal, automate contributions, and review yearly—small cost differences can compound into meaningful gains by retirement.

 Leave a Comment